 During my visit the door was closed, the locals said the guard who holds the key to the tower wasn´t expecting any visitors that day, so he took a day off.

-There´s also a small museum inside a traditional Yurt, close to the minaret; the museum has a small collection of artifacts founded around the area and some basic information about the history.
+There´s also a small museum inside a traditional Yurt, close to the minaret; the museum has a small collection of artefacts founded around the area and some basic information about the history.

 There are a numerous Balbals spread around the area; stoned carved steales believed used to be gravestones of Turks when they roamed through Central Asia centuries ago.
 Some of the Balbals is supposed to be just as old as the minaret.

 How To Visit The Burana Tower in Kyrgyzstan.